Loopring/protocols/DESIGN.md

 ### Setting up the DEX

-The DEX
+The DEX can use an existing state so the DEX doesn't need to operate its own operators, or the DEX can create a new state and can limit the state to operators the DEX operators itself if that's what the DEX wants.
+In any case, the steps needed for the setup are the same

+- (The DEX calls `createNewState` to create the new state)
+- The DEX calls `registerWallet` to get a walletID so it can lock the account of its users to its DEX.
+- The DEX also calls `createAccountAndDeposit` to create a dual-author account that can be used to sign off on rings using these accounts.
+This account will be also be used to receive fees.
-- calls **registerDEX** to create state for the DEX and get the DEX ID
+- The DEX calls `createAccountAndDeposit` to create a ringmatcher account to match rings and pay fees to the operator.

-- makes sure that all tokens it wants to trade are registered.
-If not, the DEX registers the missing tokens using **registerToken**
-- registers all operators that are allowed to generate proofs for the DEX.
+### Setting up a user

+The user
+- creates an account while depositing a token using `createAccountAndDeposit` on the smart contract

 ### Trading

-The user
-- deposits TokenA using `deposit` on the smart contract
-- creates an order for exchanging TokenA/LRC using TokenA as fee
-    - The DEX needs to make sure the user has leaves for all tokens used in an order in the Accounts tree
-    - The user doesn't yet have a leaf for LRC so the DEX creates one for the user by calling `deposit`.
-The DEX could charge the user for this small cost.

-The order can now be added to the order books of the DEX.
+Users create orders using accounts created with the walletID of the DEX.
+Orders are added to the order books of the DEX.

-The DEX matches the order and it gets completely filled in the ring:
+The DEX matches the order with another order, signs the ring using the ringmatcher private key and the dual-author keys of the orders.
+The order gets completely filled in the ring:
 - The GUI of the DEX can be updated immediately with the state after the ring settlement.
 The order can be shown as filled, but not yet verified.
-- The DEX signs the ring containing a nonce to ensure the correct sequence of ring settlements and sends it to an operator.
-If there are multiple possible operators than the operator can be chosen in multiple ways (bidding with lowest fee, chance using stake amounts, ..).
-The DEX can operate its own operator(s).
+- The DEX sends it to the operators of the state.
 Because these rings need to be settled in a reasonable time the operator needs to call `commitBlock` as soon as possible after receiving rings.
-Every DEX has a list of trusted operators which he can update as needed.
-- The operator chooses to call `commitBlock` without a proof to allow the parallelization of the proof generation.
 - The operator generates the proof and calls `proofBlock` within the maximum time allowed

 The DEX could now show an extra 'Verified" symbol for the order fill.

 An order can be in the following states:
-- In an orderbook
+- **Unmatched** in an orderbook
-- Matched by the DEX
+- **Matched** by the DEX
-- Included in a block sent in `commitBlock`
+- **Commited** in a block sent in `commitBlock`
-- Verified in a block by a proof in `proofBlock`
+- **Verified** in a block by a proof in `proofBlock`
-- Finalized when the block it was in is finalized (so all blocks before it are also verified)
+- **Finalized** when the block it was in is finalized (so all blocks before it are also verified)

 Only when the block is finalized is the filling of the order irreversible.